ethereum/EIPs/EIPS/eip_draft_asset_bound_non-fungible_tokens.md

 - This is interesting for use-cases, where e.g. ASSETS are not available for user yet, i.e. proof-of-control may only be available later.
 The asset (which is securely locked  or maybe even not built yet) should  already be tradable.
 As soon as the asset becomes available, isReleased[anchor] = false, and we have asset-based transfer method.
 Example Dreißigacker (wine has to age for 5 years, but people should already be able to trade the bottle on NFT marketplaces.
 Like "deeds" / "grundbucheinträgie" / Besitzurkunde / Einverleibungsukrunden / ...)
 - Nice side-effect; If I make an floatable (with floatingChange-permission OWNER) , and I'm travelling, i.e. have not access to the ASSET, I can (as the current owner of the mapped token) make it floatable, transfer the NFT with standard ERC-71 mechansims to another wallet.
 - Also allows for "lending" or "delegating" an NFT to somebody (e.g. for free) by actually transferring it, but by keeping the asset I have always a way to get it back if somebody should be unwilling to return it.
 Example, DookieDash (level increase via gamers), or I lend you as a my metaverse land.
 In order to use it, it must be in a wallet you control.
 So I have to send it to you, for Helix knowing it's yours.

-TODO make a point that NFTs today are often seen as asset and that decoupling the asset from the NFT has the benefit, of the token can being stolen, but this does not mean the asset is stolen.

-Why 1:1 support only?
-For N:1 etc, use a contract to proxy or wrap this contract.

 Gas fees are paid through